akharrou/QuickDocs/LatexDraft.md

 	\end{document}
 	```
 	>
-	> *The reason for marking off the beginning of your text is that LaTeX allows you to insert extra setup specifications (e.g. document layout) before it.*
+	> *The reason for marking off the beginning of your text is that LaTeX allows you to insert extra setup specifications (e.g. document class, packages, etc) before it.*
 	>
 	> *The reason for marking off the end of your text is to provide a place for LaTeX to be programmed to do extra stuff automatically at the end of the document, like making an index.*